bakame-php/http-structured-fields/README.md

 At any given time it is possible with each of these objects to:

-- iterate over each contained member and its optional associated key via the `IteratorAggregate` interface;
+- iterate over its members using the `IteratorAggregate` interface;
 - tell whether the container is empty via an `isEmpty` method;
 - know the number of members contained in the container via the `Countable` interface;
 - clear the container using the `clear` method;